PyDrocsid/cogs/moderation/logging/documentation.md

 ## `maxage`

-The `.maxage` configures a period after which old log entries should be deleted.
+The `.maxage` command configures a period after which old log entries should be deleted.

 ```css
 .logging [maxage|ma] <days>